leanprover-community/blog/posts/lte-examples.md

 A $p$-Banach space is a topological real vector space $V$ such that there exists a $p$-norm on $V$ which induces the topology on $V$ and for which $V$ is complete.
 Here a $p$-norm is a map $\|| \cdot \|| : V \to \mathbb{R}_{\geq 0}$ which is similar to a norm, except that the scaling behavior involves $p$: $\|| a \cdot v \|| = |a|^p \cdot \|| v \||$ for all $a \in \mathbb{R}$ and $v \in V$.
 In LTE, the type of $p$-Banach spaces is denoted `pBanach.{0} p`.

+## Basic properties
-The topological properties of `V : pBanah.{0} p` are summarized in the following examples:
+The topological properties of `V : pBanach.{0} p` are summarized in the following examples:
 ```lean
 example : topological_add_group V := infer_instance
 example : module ℝ V := infer_instance